raganwald-deprecated/iGesture/README.md

 ---

-*iGuesture would not have been possible without the motivation and support of the [Unspace](http://unspace.ca/ "Unspace") working environment.
+*iGesture is based on Nico Goeminne's [jGesture][jg] callback-oriented plugin.
+Thanks, Nico! iGesture would not have been possible without the motivation and support of the [Unspace](http://unspace.ca/ "Unspace") working environment.
 Thanks!
 Also, iGesture has nothing to do with the now-defunct [Fingerworks][fw], with [Dr. Maria Karam][mk]'s project, or with anything written in [Java][java].*

 Follow [me](http://reginald.braythwayt.com) on [Twitter](http://twitter.com/raganwald) or [RSS](http://feeds.feedburner.com/raganwald "raganwald's rss feed"): <a href="http://feeds.feedburner.com/raganwald">.